SvStraten/COMPASS/README.md

 # COMPASS: Continual Online Foundation Model-based PPM with Adaptive SubSpaces

-## WARNING
-<span style="color:red">⚠️ Note: If code files do not appear to load on Anonymous GitHub, please download the repository manually.
-This is a known bug with Anonymous GitHub [(link to issue)](https://github.com/tdurieux/anonymous_github/issues/429) — all files are present and will display correctly once downloaded locally.</span>

 **COMPASS** is a framework for online continual next activity prediction using Foundation Models (FMs).
 It addresses the cold-start problem and catastrophic forgetting that affect existing Predictive Process Monitoring (PPM) approaches by combining parameter-efficient fine-tuning with unsupervised drift detection and gradient-based knowledge consolidation — without requiring explicit task boundaries.

 ![Architecture](architecture.png)